jneug/typst-mantys/src/util/link.typ

   )
 }

-/// The forges supported by @@forge.
+/// The forges supported by `forge`.
 ///
 /// Can be used to add new, or alter existing matchers, matchers come in the
 /// form of a function which takes a url and either returns a `str` or `none`